Dr. Dolores Subia BigFoot

 October 29, 2021

-Dolores Subia BigFoot, PhD., is a child psychologist by training who hold the Presidential Professorship within the Centre on Child Abuse and Neglect at the University of Oklahoma Health Sciences Centre.
+Dolores Subia BigFoot, PhD., is a child psychologist by training who hold the Presidential Professorship within the Center on Child Abuse and Neglect at the University of Oklahoma Health Sciences Center.
 Since 1994, she has directed Project Making Medicine, a clinical training program to train mental health providers in the treatment of child maltreatment using culturally based teachings.
-In 2020 she was awarded the National Suicide Prevention Resource Centre, providing training and technical assistance throughout the country on suicide prevention efforts.
-With the establishment of the Indian Country Child Trauma Centre in 2004, she was instrumental in the cultural adaptations of evidenced-based child treatment protocols.
+In 2020 she was awarded the National Suicide Prevention Resource Center, providing training and technical assistance throughout the country on suicide prevention efforts.
+With the establishment of the Indian Country Child Trauma Center in 2004, she was instrumental in the cultural adaptations of evidenced-based child treatment protocols.
 Under her guidance, four Evidenced Based Treatments were enhanced for American Indian and Alaska Native families in Indian Country, titled the Honoring Children Series.
 One of the four treatment models is Honoring Children – Mending the Circle, a cultural enhancement of Trauma Focused Cognitive Behavior Therapy, for use with American Indian and Alaska Native children and their families.
 Dr. BigFoot is a member of the national TF-CBT Trainer Network.

 Honoring Children, Honoring the Future is a suicide prevention toolkit.